-SWF Consultancy is based in Axminster, East Devon.
+SWF Consultancy is based in Seaton, East Devon.
 Devon is home ground — the businesses I know best, the communities I'm part of, and the clients I can reach most easily.

 Devon's economy is more varied than its reputation suggests.
 Yes, there's tourism, agriculture, and the coast — but there's also Exeter's professional services sector, Plymouth's naval and defence supply chain, Yeovil-adjacent aerospace, a strong NHS presence throughout, and a growing cluster of digital and technology businesses that have discovered Devon as a viable base for serious work.